Artist: Young Jeezy

 Hi Jayson.
 I’m going to start with something you all seem to like: a long analogy.

 I’m reading Game of Thrones, on page 134.
-And in Game of Thrones, there’s pretty much the Dothraki and the white folks.
+And so far in Game of Thrones, there’s pretty much the Dothraki and the white folks.
 And before every nerd drops his nob to get it through my idiot head that Dothraki are ACTUALLY based on Abyssinian warriors or something…just give me a minute here.

 So for the love of Christ, please never write “satisfyingly” or “shockingly” or “baldly” again.
 The first two shouldn’t even be adverbs and the other one looks like BADLY — like Jayson Greene writes BADLY.